 When Roxy Cervantes joined the Minted artist community in 2010, she was fresh out of college and hadn’t developed her own design style.
 Eager to learn and gain real-world experience, she entered her first Minted Design Challenge for business cards.
-Seven years on, she credits Minted Challenges with helping her develop her aesthetic, which, over the last seven years has evolved into what it is today: clean, simple, typography-driven cards and stationery with a dollop of white space.
+Seven years on, she credits Minted Challenges with helping her develop her aesthetic, which has evolved into what it is today: clean, simple, typography-driven cards and stationery with a dollop of white space.

 Now 29, Roxy works by day as a graphic designer, and by night, she’s steering herself in a new direction with her Minted design work.
 “I am not an illustrator by any means; in fact, I am very intimidated by illustration, but recently I’ve been trying to push myself to develop my own illustrative style,” she says.
 “Illustration is definitely challenging and outside of my comfort zone, but that’s one of the things I love about the Minted Challenges—you can put anything out there and the community is always supportive and incredibly helpful.”